Adriatic Metals: Why It's My Favorite Zinc-Silver Miner (OTCMKTS:ADMLF)

 - Sixthly, in spite of the recent hiring of COO Graham Hill, the management team led by CEO Paul Cronin is not known as an established team of mine builders.
 Going forward, as the company advances Vareš toward mine construction, investors may face increasing project execution uncertainties.

-- Lastly, although it is listed on ASX under 'ADT' and on LSE under 'ADT1', with adequate liquidity on both exchanges, investors in the U.S. should be aware that no firm is making a market in Adriatic on OTC Link and all prices reflect unsolicited customer orders, and that a high premium buying or have a difficult time selling the stock may result.
+- Lastly, although it is listed on ASX under 'ADT' and on LSE under 'ADT1', with adequate liquidity on both exchanges, investors in the U.S. should be aware that no firm is making a market in Adriatic on OTC Link and all prices reflect unsolicited customer orders, and that a high premium in buying or difficulty in selling the stock may result.

 Investor takeaways